semajyllek/genetic_regex_generation/README.md

 ## REGEX Generation

-This project was an attempt to reimplement the algorithm used by Bartoli, et. al:
+This project was an attempt to reimplement the algorithm used by Bartoli, et al.:

 ```
 C Bartoli, Davanzo, De Lorenzo, Mauri, Medvet, Sorio, Automatic Generation of Regular Expressions from Examples with Genetic Programming